nickseewald/website/content/project/cancer-pros/index.md

 slides: ""
 ---

 Patient-reported outcomes offer an important perspective in cancer care, particularly in regards to choosing a treatment.
+This collaborative work, largely done while I was a masters student at the University of Michigan, investigates effects of treatment crossover on patient-reported outcomes and treatment discontinuation for breast cancer patients receiving adjuvant aromatase inhibitors.